unknownoperation/aibattlespace/README.md

 Rules of commits
 ----------------
 ### Format
->*A short description of the commit, starts with verb in past form staring with capital letter*
+>*A short description of the commit, starts with verb in past form starting with capital letter*
 **enumeration of all features in commit, each starts with verb in past form* *starting with lowercase letter, separating them with a newline character*
 **added feature 1*